 Tracking and planning healthy habits

-First, to better plan out your goals and accomplishments in 2020, I’d highly recommend getting a quality planner like this one.
+First, to better plan out your goals and accomplishments this year, I’d highly recommend getting a quality planner like this one.
 (Or, for you zero-wasters, this one is erasable and reusable year after year!)

-So without further ado, here are my top healthy new year tips for starting healthy habits in 2020.
+So without further ado, here are my top healthy new year tips for starting healthy habits this year.

 1. Start smudging